TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

-With all of these :class:`EmailPolicies <.EmailPolicy>`, the effective API of the email package is changed from the Python 3.2 API in the following ways:
+With all of these :class:`EmailPolicies <.EmailPolicy>`, the effective API of the email package is changed kutoka the Python 3.2 API in the following ways:

    * Setting a header on a :class:`~email.message.Message` results in that header being parsed and a header object created.

-   * Fetching a header value from a :class:`~email.message.Message` results in that header being parsed and a header object created and returned.
+   * Fetching a header value kutoka a :class:`~email.message.Message` results in that header being parsed and a header object created and returned.